GuildOfWeavers/distaff/docs/assembly.md

 # Distaff assembly
 Distaff assembly is a simple, low-level language for writing programs for Distaff VM.
 It stands just above raw Distaff VM [instructions](isa.md), and in fact, many instructions in Distaff assembly map directly to raw instruction of Distaff VM.
 However, Distaff assembly has several advantages:

 * Distaff assembly supports *macro instructions*.
-These instructions expand into sequences of raw Distaff VM instructions making it easier to encode common tasks.
+These instructions expand into sequences of raw Distaff VM instructions making it easier to encode common operations.
 * Distaff assembler takes care of properly aligning and padding all instructions reducing the amount of mental bookkeeping needed for writing programs.
 * Distaff assembly natively supports control flow expression which the assembler automatically transforms into a program execution graph needed by Distaff VM.